Taking Archery Lessons in Kathmandu

 Today, Gyanu promoted me to a 22 pound bow (finally).
 I’m still way behind Gyanu and her sister Aisha’s 40 pound bows and their laser like accuracy.
 But I’m having fun in this peaceful place in the middle of busy Thamel.

 It’s great to see more and more activities like this appearing in Nepal.
-There’s a range in Pokhara too at the national stadium but it’s far away from popular Lakeside.
+There’s a range in, Swayambhu and in Pokhara too at the national stadium but it’s far away from popular Lakeside.

 It’s also a great place to see champion women archers practice in this great sport!